Give Yourself Goosebumps: Endings

 Because of the choices and page connections, there are many ways the story can end.
 These vary depending on which book is being read, but largely the endings involve the reader's character dying, permanently metamorphosing into something other than human, getting trapped somewhere inescapable (implying that one will die eventually), being put in a state of immobility such as becoming a statue, or - if the correct choices are met - surviving the story.
 The ending pages are the only ones which have no choices, and simply have the words "The End" where the choices would usually be.
 Occasionally it will just say "End" because it is supposed to be part of the final sentence, or it will say something else appropriate.

-There are also endings that combine the above options, such as being mutated, and then being killed because of whatever it is they are now or an almost "good" ending in which - despite the reader's metamorphosis - the ending is still relatively satisfying, in The Deadly Experiments of Dr. Eeek, the reader can metamorphose into a dog if the wrong choice is chosen, but still gets home in one ending, albeit stuck in dog form.
+There are also endings that combine the above options, such as being mutated, and then being killed because of whatever it is they are now or an almost "good" ending in which - despite the reader's metamorphosis - the ending is still relatively satisfying.
+In The Deadly Experiments of Dr. Eeek, the reader can metamorphose into a dog if the wrong choice is chosen, but still gets home in one ending, albeit stuck in dog form, and becoming a world-famous show dog.
 Not all bad choices will take the reader to a bad ending immediately; instead, they will sometimes take the reader to another page which has its own choices, but all of them will lead to a bad ending - this is because a previous choice has put the reader in an inescapable situation, where there is no chance of making it out alive, and although they do not die immediately from that choice, the reader has ultimately gotten "killed" by making that decision.
 Fortunately, the reverse occasionally happens as well; some choices will take the reader to a page with choices that all lead to a good ending.

 In addition, each book involves at least one page where the reader's knowledge of the actual Goosebumps books is called into question.
-This can either involve them being asked a question relating to one of the actual Goosebumps books, or simply being faced with something that has previously appeared in Goosebumps, and only a true Goosebumps fan would know how to respond to it.
-For the questions, the reader is given the choice of turning to one of two pages - one where they give the correct answer and one where they give the wrong answer (which usually has some subtle similarities to the correct one), and for the references, the reader is just given choices, which are blatant if they know what book the choices are referring to, but make no sense if they do not.
+This can either involve them being asked a question relating to one of the actual Goosebumps books, or simply being faced with something that has previously appeared in Goosebumps that only a true Goosebumps fan would know how to respond to.
+For the questions, the reader is given the choice of turning to one of two pages - one where they give the correct answer and one where they give the wrong answer (which usually has some subtle similarities to the correct one).
+For the references, the reader is just given choices, which are blatant if they know what book the choices are referring to, but make no sense if they do not.
 Answering correctly will allow the story to continue, but answering incorrectly will normally result in death.
 There is at least one good ending in each book, as opposed to the 20+ scary endings (explained above).